 A. O. Smith is a manufacturer of residential and commercial water heaters and boilers, as well as water treatment products for residential and light commercial applications, with manufacturing operations in the U.S., Canada, China, India, Mexico, the Netherlands and Turkey.
+This report does not include any products manufactured by William R. Hague, Inc., which we acquired during 2017.
+We will incorporate these products into our reporting process in 2018.

 Our compliance process covered the supply chain for all of our operations.
 Specifically, we conducted an analysis of each of our products to identify those containing 3TG.
 This included reviewing our products' bill of materials and consulting with procurement and engineering personnel.
 We believe there are, at a minimum, miniscule amounts of 3TG in virtually all of our products, which is necessary for product functionality.